GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/02.011-020/10.Lord-of-All-Being,-Throned-Afar/docs.md

 ---
+title: |
-title: 20.
-Lord of All Being, Throned Afar
+    020. Lord of All Being, Throned Afar - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 020.
+Lord of All Being, Throned Afar.
+Lord of all being, throned afar, Thy glory flames from sun and star; Center and soul of every sphere Yet to each loving heart how near!
+Yet to each loving heart how near!
+    keywords:  |
-    keywords: Church Hymnal, Lord of All Being, Throned Afar, Lord of all being, throned afar,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Lord of All Being, Throned Afar, Lord of all being, throned afar.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 20. LORD OF ALL BEING, THRONED AFAR
+## 020. LORD OF ALL BEING, THRONED AFAR
+####  Church Hymnal 1941,

 ```txt

 1.
 Lord of all being, throned afar,
 Thy glory flames from sun and star;